OpenWaterFoundation/owf-learn-cdss-statemod-dev/mkdocs-project/docs/introduction.md

 * Describe how common development tasks are performed, in a generic sense (compiling, testing, etc.)
 * Provide specific examples for common code enhancements, such as adding/enhancing an operating rule
 * Help ensure a healthy and sustainable open source software project by implementing best practices
-* Facilitate a larger developer community by providing useful information
+* Facilitate engagement of a larger developer community by providing useful information

 ## History and Background

 StateMod was derived from the BESTSM model originally developed by Boyle Engineering (now AECOM), with significant development as part of the Colorado River Decision Support System (CRDSS).
 The model is written in Fortran, with original development using the Lahey compiler.
-More recently, the code has been updated to compile using the open source `gfortran` compiler and executables have been created for Linux in addition to Windows.
+The code has recently been updated to compile using the open source `gfortran` compiler and executables have been created for Linux in addition to Windows.
 A small number of developers have traditionally contributed to StateMod.